Judy Baca: Feminism and art

-SPARC
+Social and Public Art Resource Center (SPARC)

 Great Wall of Los Angeles

+Social and Public Art Resource Center (SPARC) was founded in 1976 by Judy Baca, artist/teacher Christina Schlesinger, and filmmaker/director Donna Deitch.
+The artistic direction was inspired by the idea that arts should center everyday people.
+SPARC's first project was the Great Wall of Los Angeles.
+Baca envisioned a mural project for East LA but the city council turned her project down, claiming they didn't have gangs in East LA.
+After Baca received advice from a friend that she didn't dream big enough, Baca reexamined the scope of her project.
+Baca began to plan a city-wide mural project: “This is going to be a way that we can organize people in every community.
+It’s going to be about Blacks in South Central Los Angeles painting.
+It’s going to be about Chicanos in East Los.
+It’s going to be about Filipinos in Echo Park.
+It’s going to be about the Japanese in Little Tokyo.
+And that’s exactly what happened.”

-Their first project was the Great Wall of Los Angeles.
-She was hired by the United States Army Corps of Engineers to help improve the area around a San Fernando Valley flood control channel called the Tujunga Wash.
+Judy Baca was hired by the United States Army Corps of Engineers to help improve the area around a San Fernando Valley flood control channel called the Tujunga Wash.
 It's essentially a ditch that contained a large concrete retaining wall.
 Her idea for a mural was to paint a history of the city of Los Angeles, but not the version found in history books.
 The events that were overlooked were the ones that interested her.
 "It was an excellent place to bring youth of varied ethnic backgrounds from all over the city to work on an alternate view of the history of the U.S. which included people of color who had been left out of American history books."
 Baca also said the defining metaphor of the mural would be that "It is a tattoo on the scar where the river once ran."